11 Clear Signs You Have Stored Sexual Trauma In Your Body

 Table of Contents

-I’d like to take a moment to honor the fact that your body protected you from your trauma the best way it knew how, and now it’s letting you know it’s time for release.
-It’s pretty miraculous your body is capable of this.
+I’d like to take a moment to honor the fact that our bodies protected us from trauma the best way it knew how, and now it’s letting us know it’s time for release through our symptoms.
+It’s pretty miraculous our bodies are capable of this.

 I invite you to honor how intelligent your body is and always has been.
-It’s been your protector, and while your symptoms may frustrate you, they’re your body’s way of saying something needs attention.
+It’s been your protector, and while your symptoms may frustrate you, they’re your body’s subtle way of saying something is ready for release.

-When you face a traumatic experience, your body prepares you for fight-or-flight mode.
-This is your sympathetic nervous system in action, and its job is to keep you safe.
+When we face a traumatic experience, our body prepares for fight-or-flight mode.
+This is our sympathetic nervous system in action, and its job is to keep us safe and survive.

 Physical signs sexual trauma has manifested in your body: